Flow-Launcher/docs/develop-csharp-plugins.md

 1. `void Init(PluginInitContext context)`
     - [PluginInitContext](https://github.com/Flow-Launcher/Flow.Launcher/blob/master/Flow.Launcher.Plugin/PluginInitContext.cs) exposes some API from Flow and an metadata object for your plugin.
     - `Init`method will be invoked before the invocation of `Query`, so you can do some preparation here.
-    - We recommand you to do expensive paration in `Init`instead of Object Constructor because `Init`method will be executed in parallel with other plugin.
+    - We recommand you do expensive operations in `Init`instead of Object Constructor because `Init`method will be executed in parallel with other plugin.
 2. `List<Result> Query(Query query)`
     - `Query`will be invoked when user activate this plugin with specific ActionKeyword.
     - A `List`of `Result`object should be returned.